Le Coq Sportif

-Le Coq Sportif ([lə kɔk spɔʁtif], "the athletic rooster") is a French manufacturing company of sports equipment.
-Founded in 1882 by Émile Camuset and located in Entzheim, the company first issued items branded with its now-famous rooster trademark in 1948.
+Le Coq Sportif ([lə kɔk spɔʁtif], "the athletic rooster") is a French sportswear and sports equipment manufacturer based in Entzheim.
+Founded in 1882 by Émile Camuset, the brand first issued items branded with its now-famous rooster trademark in 1948.
 The company's name and trademark are derived from the Gallic rooster, a national symbol of France.

-Nowadays, Le Coq Sportif is a subsidiary of Airesis S.A., a Swiss-based investment company that holds a 69%-stake of LCS.
+Nowadays, Le Coq Sportif is a subsidiary of Airesis S.A., a Swiss-based investment company that holds a 69% stake.
 The current range of products by Le Coq Sportif includes sportswear, casual clothing and footwear.

 History

 The company was established by Émile Camuset in 1882, initially within the woolen industry and then entering into the sportswear business, with some sources stating that it was his son who encouraged him to do it.

 The Camuset family started manufacturing sports clothing in its factory in Romilly-sur-Seine in north central France, releasing its first catalogue (which mostly included cycling jerseys) in 1929.
 Ten years later, the company launched the first tracksuit ever, the chándal (also known as "the Sunday clothing").

 Le Coq Sportif reached its peak in the 1950s, with its first huge success in 1951 when the brand signed a deal to make the yellow jersey for the Tour de France.
 That jersey had been introduced in 1919 but rejected by riders who didn't want to be so visible to rivals.
 The company was Louison Bobet's jersey supplier when he won three consecutive Tours from 1953–1955.
 During those years, LCS also signed agreements to be the official kit provider for the France national football team (from 1955) and rugby teams.
 The company also signed an agreement with the French Olympic Committee so athletes wore LCS sportswear at the 1960 Summer Olympics at Rome.

 The company redesigned its logo (the triangular shape with a rooster inside) and put it onto the yellow jersey for the first time in 1966; it was one of the first sports manufacturers to make its logo visible.
 By 1966 Le Coq Sportif was the biggest sports brand in France and that same year the company signed a deal with Adidas to produce the three stripes clothing products in France.
 Terms of the contract ruled that Adidas focused on footwear while LCS took over of textile products.